hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    :Panel:     :menuselection:`Sidebar --> Strip --> Video`

 Strobe
-   To only display each nth frame.
+   Display every nth frame.
    For example, if you set this to 10,  the strip will only display frames 1, 11, 21, 31, 41... of the source.

+   It is important to realize that this property is a float value.
-   *Strobe* is a float value -- this way you can get a strobe effect synced exactly to a beat, for example, by using non-integer values.
+   This allows you to strobe effect synced exactly to a beat.

 Reverse Frames
-   Strip is played backwards starting from the last frame in the sequence.
+   Plays the strip backwards starting from the last frame in the sequence.

 Color